The title of this blog is from the following line from Shakespeare’s Romeo and Juliet.

 For this access, pitches often suggest that investors need to pay-up for the valuable managers.

-What the Barron’s article lays bare is that the vast majority of the fee can go to the brokerage firm (excuse me – wealth manger), not the “valuable manager” (over 90% in some cases for fixed income strategies, as disclosed in the article).
+What the Barron’s article lays bare is that the vast majority of the fee can go to the brokerage firm or wealth manger, not the “valuable manager” (over 90% in some cases for fixed income strategies, as disclosed in the article).

 Investors think they are paying high fees for the manager.

-In reality, they are paying high fees for the brokerage firm’s business platform, marketing, sales management and commissions to brokers (excuse me – again – wealth advisors).
+In reality, they are paying high fees for a firm’s business platform, marketing, sales management and commissions to brokers, or may be called wealth managers.

 Is it suitable to sell a client a product at a fee that includes a mark-up of as much as 10 times?